liamsnowdon/portfolio/content/posts/the-beautiful-ugliness-of-utility-css.md

 In 2021, I started looking for a new frontend role.
 When it came to CSS, my background was a standard Sass pre-processor setup for CSS for work and personal projects.
 My go-to would be the 7-1 architecture pattern.
 While it did the job, there were problems with it.

 The biggest issue was the huge amount of CSS rules you could end up shipping.
 Think about how many times you write `display: flex` in a project; this could easily end up in the hundreds depending on the size of the codebase.
 There are some tools you can use to optimise the CSS you ship to production: minimising the stylesheet like you do with JavaScript, grouping media queries, and purging unused CSS rules; PostCSS helps a huge deal with this.
+These only apply to production for the most part, it still left a bit of a sour taste in my mouth from a developer experience point of view.

 The role I landed at used Nuxt and TypeScript, with Tailwind CSS.
 I had never worked with a utlity-first CSS framework before; the closest I had come to one is having a `_utility.scss` file which contained rules that I would regularly use like `ml-4`, `p-6`, `d-block`, `p-relative`, etc. At first, I had the view I feel most people have before using one, **it makes the HTML messy**, at least compared to having a single class on an element like you normally would.
 Another argument I get from people when I tell them how great utility-first CSS frameworks are **"it's just inline styles"**, and I'll admit, I thought the same before I started using them.